-- (a) Performance standards and evaluation: Grantee will produce detailed deliverables for each task as specified.
-Grantee shall maintain receipts for all project expenses and documentation of the minimum in-kind contributions (if applicable) per the budget in Exhibit B. Per Water Plan Grant Guidelines, the CWCB will pay out the last 10% of the budget when the Final Report is completed to the satisfaction of CWCB staff.
-Once the Final Report has been accepted, and final payment has been issued, the purchase order or grant will be closed without any further payment. - (b) Accountability: Per Water Plan Grant Guidelines full documentation of project progress must be submitted with each invoice for reimbursement.
+- B) Accountability: Per the Grant Guidelines full documentation of project progress must be submitted with each invoice for reimbursement.
 Grantee must confirm that all grant conditions have been complied with on each invoice.
-In addition, per Water Plan Grant Guidelines, Progress Reports must be submitted at least once every 6 months.
-A Final Report must be submitted and approved before final project payment. - (c) Monitoring Requirements: Grantee is responsible for ongoing monitoring of project progress per Exhibit A. Progress shall be detailed in each invoice and in each Progress Report, as detailed above.
+In addition, per the Grant Guidelines, Progress Reports must be submitted at least once every 6 months.
+A Final Report must be submitted and approved before final project payment. - C) Monitoring Requirements: Grantee is responsible for ongoing monitoring of project progress per Exhibit A. Progress shall be detailed in each invoice and in each Progress Report, as detailed above.
 Additional inspections or field consultations will be arranged as may be necessary. - (d) Noncompliance Resolution: Payment will be withheld if grantee is not current on all grant conditions.
 Flagrant disregard for grant conditions will result in a stop work order and cancellation of the Grant Agreement.